-Table 1.
-Microgrid renewable component vs. fuel savings chart
+Table 1: Microgrid renewable component vs. fuel savings

-In a hypothetical system with a 3 MW peak load served by three 1 MW generator sets, a conservative approach would limit the renewables component to a small share of capacity - for example, 300 kW (10 percent).
-In this scenario, the renewables limit fuel cost, but by far less than 10 percent because the renewable energy, being intermittent, is able to offset only a small share of generator set run time.
+In a hypothetical system with a 3 MW peak load served by three 1 MW generator sets, a conservative approach would limit the renewable components to a small share of the capacity - for example, 300 kWp (10 percent).
+In this scenario, the renewables lower the fuel cost, but by far less than 10 percent because the intermittent nature of renewable energy can only offset a small share of generator set run time.

-An intermediate approach would increase the renewables to 1 MW (33 percent).
-Here, at times when the renewables produce at full capacity, one generator set could shut down, saving significant fuel.
-If the renewable output declined suddenly (as when a cloud shades a PV array), energy storage could provide short-duration intermittent power, achieving good system stability.
+An intermediate approach would increase the renewables to 1 MWp (33 percent).
+Here, one generator set could shut down while the renewables produced at full capacity, saving significant fuel.
+If the renewable output declined suddenly, such as when a cloud shades a PV array, energy storage could provide short-duration intermittent power, achieving good system stability.

-Optimally, renewables would total the full 3 MW, or more.
-In that event, under ideal wind or sun conditions, the renewables could carry the entire load and at times inject the excess energy into storage, for use later when wind or sun conditions are less favorable.
-This would result in long periods when no fuel is burned in running the generators.
+Optimally, renewables would total the full 3 MW or more.
+In that event, under ideal wind or sun conditions, the renewables could carry the entire load and at times inject the excess energy into storage for use later when wind or sun conditions are less favorable.
+This would result in long periods where no fuel is consumed from running the generator sets.